 The return of the Liberals to the opposition benches in 1864 enabled Huntington to devote more time to his private interests.
 By this time he had stopped managing the Advertiser and had moved to Montreal where he wrote occasional editorials for the Montreal Herald, edited by Edward Goff Penny.
 But his financial interests continued to be centred in the Eastern Townships, especially after 1865 when the demand which had been created by the American Civil War enabled him to profit from copper mines he owned in Bolton Township.
 His personal economic well-being and that of his region clearly depended upon trade with the Americans.
 In 1867 he declared that confederation would prematurely sever the Canadian connection with England, but by 1870 he agreed with Alexander Tilloch Galt* and the French-speaking Liberals that the continuing diplomatic tie with Great Britain was hindering the renewal of a reciprocal trade agreement with the United States such as had existed between 1854 and 1866.
 For such a purpose he was particularly anxious that Canada acquire independent treaty-making powers.

 Huntington had reason to be concerned for by 1871 his fortunes had reached a low ebb.
 The short wooden railway built to his mine proved to be impracticable, the bottom fell out of the copper market, and his wife and one of his sons died in rapid succession.
 Furthermore, his stand on Canadian independence did little except embarrass the Liberal party hierarchy.
 Huntington was fading into political obscurity when in 1873 he uncovered the famous Pacific Scandal.
-In the House of Commons he charged that the government of Sir John A. Macdonald* had granted Sir Hugh Allan’s American-financed company the charter to build the Canadian transcontinental railway in return for contributions toward the Conservatives’ 1872 general election campaign.
+In the House of Commons he charged that the government of Sir John A. Macdonald* had granted Sir Hugh Allan’s American-financed company the charter to build the Canadian transcontinental railway in return for contributions towards the Conservatives’ 1872 general election campaign.
 Macdonald suspected that Huntington’s old partner in the Eastern townships railway, the Conservative Asa Foster, had played a key role in publicizing certain incriminating documents.
 These suspicions were reinforced after the Conservatives resigned in November 1873 and met defeat at the polls, for Foster, Huntington, and George Stephen* soon formed a syndicate to acquire the Pacific railway construction contract.
 Huntington planned to resign his post as president of the Privy Council in Alexander Mackenzie*’s newly formed cabinet in order to devote all his energies to this project, but he soon became involved in a scandal of his own.
 The Conservatives, anxious for revenge, charged that Huntington had made false representations in selling his and other Townships copper mines in Great Britain.
 Luther Hamilton Holton*, a powerful Montreal Liberal, persuaded Huntington not to step down as the cabinet’s Protestant Quebec representative because to do so might be interpreted as a confession of his guilt.
 The British company involved eventually dropped a law suit it had instituted, and Huntington remained in the cabinet as postmaster general after October 1875.
 Because he continued as a minister, he ended his involvement in the syndicate seeking the railway construction contract.

 Huntington soon precipitated another national controversy.
 During the Argenteuil by-election of December 1875, which came amid the controversy following the death of Joseph Guibord* in 1869, Huntington warned Quebec’s Protestants that they could not hope to defend themselves against the encroachments of ultramontane Catholics unless they supported the Liberal party.
 A. T. Galt poured oil on the resulting fire by endorsing and elaborating upon this theme in two published pamphlets.
 This episode was the beginning of the end of Huntington’s political career, because Holton had now decided that he wanted Huntington’s cabinet post.
 Using the Argenteuil speech as his lever, Holton informed Alexander Mackenzie that Huntington should be forced to resign if the ministry did not share his views and then demanded in the House of Commons that the government make a public announcement on the issue.
 Mackenzie confided to George Brown that he indeed agreed with Huntington’s sentiments, “but I fear we are not strong enough with the English in Quebec hostile to us to carry that principle into effect.”
 Although the Catholic hierarchy demanded, and the Liberal government eventually delivered, an official disavowal of Huntington’s speech, he did remain in the cabinet.